petro-konopelko/smartcafe-docs/00-overview/README.md

 ## 2. MVP Scope

-The Minimum Viable Product (MVP) focuses on the Order Service:
+The Minimum Viable Product (MVP) focuses on the Menu Service first, then the Order Service:

+- Cafes create and manage digital menus via the Menu Service.
-- Customer scans QR code → sees menu → creates an order.
+- Customers scan QR code → see menu → create an order.
 - Order is sent to the cafe via the Order Service.
 - Basic order management by the cafe.
-- Menu Service integration is read-only for now.
+- Menu Service publishes events to Order Service for menu changes.

 > Future features like split payments or AI suggestions will be added without rewriting core services.